mvysny/beverage-buddy-ktorm/README.md

 ## JOOQ

-For a JOOQ version of this app, please see [beverage-buddy-jooq](https://github.com/mvysny/beverage-buddy-jooq).
+* For a JOOQ version of this app, please see [beverage-buddy-jooq](https://github.com/mvysny/beverage-buddy-jooq).
+* For a vok-orm version of this app, please see [beverage-buddy-vok](https://github.com/mvysny/beverage-buddy-vok).